 Leavesden Country Park in Hertfordshire is awesome.
 I could leave it there and just say put the postcode into your sat nav and go.
 It’s completely free and it’s free to park and it’s really big.
 It combines a big revamped adventure play area, cool heritage trail, pretty garden and other play area so there’s plenty to do and see.
-By the way if you do visit the country park – or anywhere I’ve featured on Milton Keynes Kids – it would be great to hear what you think and what you enjoyed.
-Please do join the Milton Keynes Kids facebook group to share your photos and feedback.
+If do you visit this country park and have a great free day out with the kids – or visit anywhere I’ve featured on Milton Keynes Kids please do consider buying me a coffee to help with the running costs of this website.

 Where is Leavesden Country Park?